Fine Folklore Forms

 Orange Tiled Bohemian Kitchen

 In our 2022 trends series colourful kitchens got a shout-out.
 Playfully incorporating bright oranges, reds, and pinks, and mixing and matching bolder shades with calmer colours is set to be big for the year, so we’ve got some kitchen inspo for you!
 1) Pink and Teal In this kitchen found on House Beautiful, cheerful pink cabinets are paired with patterned tiles in teal.
-A few … Continue reading Trend inspo: Colourful Kitchens
+A few … Continue reading Get the Look: Colourful Kitchens

 Maude Made’s Many Motifs